petrr10/petrr10/README.md

 ### Hi there im Peter 👋
-I come from the Czech Republic
+I live in the Czech Republic

-📫 If you want to reach me drop a message at: github@petus.tk
+📫 If you want to reach me drop a message at: github@petus.tk (dead)

-🌱 I’m currently learning Python
+🌱 I’m currently learning Python and C++

 <!--
 **petrr10/petrr10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.